Canaccord Genuity Group Downgrades Royal Bank of Canada (NYSE:RY) to Hold

-Canaccord Genuity Group lowered shares of Royal Bank of Canada (NYSE:RY) (TSE:RY) from a buy rating to a hold rating in a report published on Monday morning, The Fly reports.
-The brokerage currently has $148.00 target price on the financial services provider’s stock, up from their previous target price of $141.00.
+Royal Bank of Canada (NYSE:RY) (TSE:RY) was downgraded by equities research analysts at Canaccord Genuity Group from a “buy” rating to a “hold” rating in a research report issued on Monday, Analyst Ratings Network reports.
+They presently have a $148.00 price target on the financial services provider’s stock, up from their prior price target of $141.00.
+Canaccord Genuity Group’s price target would suggest a potential upside of 27.55% from the company’s previous close.

 Royal Bank of Canada Company Profile